zzzprojects/Bulk-Operations/docs2/pages/documentations/bulk-merge.md

 ## Description

-The `BulkMerge` method let you merge (Insert or Update/Upsert) a large number of entities in your database.
+The `BulkMerge` method let you merge (insert or update/Upsert) a large number of entities in your database.

 ```csharp
 // Easy to use